 For too long, only a few senior level administrators have had a clear and complete view of the process and its influence on outcomes.
 We are working hard to reverse this, being more transparent of finances and ensuring others have more participation in the process.
 If you have attended my open forums, you know that I typically work with charts and slides and do my best to be open and transparent about sometimes-complex and difficult subjects.
 It leads to better decisions, real trust, and greater service to our students and stakeholders.

-In this spirit, last year I asked our Vice Chancellor for Administrative Services Jim Fletcher to embark on comprehensive and detailed analysis of the financial state of the university.
+In this spirit, last year I asked our Vice Chancellor for Finance and Administration Jim Fletcher to embark on comprehensive and detailed analysis of the financial state of the university.
 He has worked with his team, members of the Chancellor’s Cabinet, and Shared Governance leaders to take the deepest dive yet into an analysis of our fiscal future.

 The results confirm what I shared in broader strokes last fall: the amount of revenue UW Oshkosh brings in does not cover our expenditures.
 This leaves a deficit that we have traditionally covered with the use of unrestricted fund balances.
 This future is, in a word, unsustainable.